Desire-Direct/desire-direct/README.md

 each individual has a different viewpoints

 Théâtre de la Cruauté
-assault on the senses,
-coz direct
-written to liberate the subconscious and reveal
+the fusion of mood and setting, the mapping of a landscape of the troubled mind. trauma encrypted in spinal cords dreams = archaic memory assault on the senses, coz direct written to liberate the subconscious and reveal